 Or try adding your own flavors.
 Add chives, or parsley to the melted butter for more color.

 This post contains an affiliate link.
-This cost you nothing extra and is there for your shopping convenience.
+This costs you nothing extra and is there for your shopping convenience.